OPCMH

 SOLDIER DIES IN CYPRUS

 Soldiers of the 3 PPCLI now stationed in Cyprus as part of a United Nations peace-keeping force were shocked by the death of one of their members during a training exercise.
 Pvt.
 T.J.
-Trottier of Lake Cowichan dies Monday at about 5:10 P.M.
+Trottier of Lake Cowichan died Monday at about 5:10 P.M.
 Monday after collapsing during a 10-mile hike in hot weather.
 It was the second such hike in two days for Trottier.
 The 21-year-old soldier was transferred to Queen Elizabeth Hospital in Woolwich, England, where he died without ever regaining consciousness.

 Spokesman Lt.
 Martin Keneely said that the cause of death was believed to be complications brought on by the heat, but this has not yet been confirmed.
 Although Trottier is not married, he is survived by a twin brother who is also with the 3 PPCLI.
 This is the second unexpected death for the 3 PPCLI, after Pvt.
 Joseph B.D.
 Gilchrist was accidentally stabbed to death during military exercises last August.